substantic/rain/rain_task/README.md

 ## Running

-The executor is run by a worker in a dedicated working directory.
+The executor is run by a governor in a dedicated working directory.
-Worker parameters are passed via environment variables, so you are free to use any argument parsing.
+Governor parameters are passed via environment variables, so you are free to use any argument parsing.

 You may setup a rust logger before `Executor::run()` but remember that the logs are not as conveniently accessible as the debug/error messages returned with the tasks (both failed and successful).